OpenFogStack/tinyFaaS/README.md

 To get an overview of deployed functions run `./scripts/list.sh`
 To fetch logs run `./scripts/logs.sh`

+## Changes of this fork

+* uploading functions on runtime
+* deleting functions on runtime
+* listing functions
+* aggregating logs
+* accessing functions with http instead of coap
+* methods other than GET supported
+* functions can handle accesses to subpaths
+* allowing to pass arguments/headers to functions (functions are handled with express.js)
+* allowing to pass environment variables while deploying functions
+* cleaning up after shutdown

 ## License

 The code in this repository is licensed under the terms of the [MIT](./LICENSE) license.